-A leading, vital and highly respected role offered by the Institute and Faculty of Actuaries’ (IFoA’s) Engagement and Learning Directorate to Fellows, Associates and Honorary Fellows with experience of setting and marking the IFoA’s exams (or equivalent experience – professional or academic) who would like to be considered for the role of Independent Examiner for the IFoA.
+A leading, vital, and highly respected role offered by the Institute and Faculty of Actuaries’ (IFoA’s) Engagement and Learning Directorate to Fellows, Associates, and Honorary Fellows with experience of setting and marking the IFoA’s exams (or equivalent experience – professional or academic) who would like to be considered for the role of Independent Examiner for the IFoA.

 Working closely with our university partners, you will be monitoring and maintaining the quality and standards of university programmes with IFoA exemption agreements, and ensuring that the exemption recommendation process runs smoothly.

-This is a senior role which provides holders with a great opportunity for self-development and to build a global network.
+This is a senior role that provides holders with a great opportunity for self-development and to build a global network.
 It comes with a high level of responsibility and as such we take considerable care in the selection process.

 Please note: Student members of the IFoA or any other actuarial association will not be considered.